Skip to content

 }

-//Replaced, so we can exit when the window is closed
+//Replaced, so we can get out when the window is closed

 protected void processWindowEvent(WindowEvent e) {